 A little chemistry will help us better understand the advantages and drawbacks of PDMS for microfluidic applications.
 The empirical formula of PDMS is (C2H6OSi)n and Fragmented formula is CH3[Si(CH3)2O]nSi(CH3)3, n being the number of repetitions of the monomer.
 Depending on the size of the string of monomer, the non-cross-linked PDMS may be almost liquid (poor n) or semi-solid (large n).
 The siloxane bonds allow a flexible polymer chain with a high level of viscoelasticity to be obtained.

-After “cross-linking”, PDMS becomes a hydrophobic elastomer.
+PDMS becomes a hydrophobic elastomer.
 Polar solvents such as water struggle to wet the PDMS (the water beads and does not spread) and this leads to the adsorption of hydrophobic contaminants contained in the water.

-Oxidation of PDMS, using plasma, changes the surface chemistry of PDMS and produces silanol terminations (SiOH) on its surface.
+Oxidation of PDMS using plasma, changes the surface chemistry of PDMS and produces silanol terminations (SiOH) on its surface.
 This helps make PDMS hydrophilic for thirty minutes.
 This process also makes the surface resistant to the adsorption of hydrophobic and negatively-charged molecules.
 In addition, plasma oxidation of PDMS is used to functionalise the surface of PDMS with the trichlorosilane or to covalently bond PDMS (on an atomic scale) on an oxidized glass surface by the creation of a Si-O-Si bond.

 Whether the surface of PDMS is oxidized in plasma or not, it does not allow the water, glycerol, methanol or ethanol to infiltrate and deform it.
 Thus, it is possible to use PDMS with these fluids without fear of micro-structure deformation.
-However, PDMS deforms and swells in the presence of diisopropylamine, chloroform and ether and to a lesser extent in the presence of acetone, propanol and pyridine.
+However, the PDMS deforms and swells in the presence of diisopropylamine, chloroform and ether, and also to a lesser extent in the presence of acetone, propanol and pyridine.